-Weather forecast: As of Friday, February 27th, the National Weather Service forecast for the hike was a slight chance of showers.
-Mostly sunny, with a high near 65.
+Weather forecast: As of Wednesday, May 10th, the National Weather Service forecast for the area around Rock Spring on Mt.
+Tam was mostly sunny, with a high near 55.
 (Click here for an updated forecast).

 More on this hike: The "B17 Simmons - Potrero - Arturo Trails" hike in the Martins' book, Hiking Marin, shows the trails that we'll be hiking on, although we'll probably follow a different route (Simmons to Benstein to Potrero Meadows to Laurel Dell and back up the Cataract Trail to Rock Spring).
 Page 6 of the state park brochure has a trail map that shows the area.

 Here's the hike profile and route we'll follow.

 The Google Earth image below shows were we'll be on the mountain.
 (Click on the photo to open a larger image in your Web browser).